 Your overall health may desperately count on you taking these drugs, so don’t stop right away.

-The point here is to gain the knowledge, so you can bring up this conversation to your doctor.
+The point here is to gain knowledge, so you can talk to your doctor.
 It’s one more step in being informed and having power over your medical decisions.

 So talk to your eye care professional about any medications you are taking and your concerns about the way they will affect your eyesight.
 With your own knowledge and the consultation of both your regular doctor and eye care professional, you will be able to move forward with confidence.